 What Makes a Logo Great?

-I am something of a logo design and typography geek.
-I have been known to message companies on social media to tell them how much I enjoy their new logo redesigns, among other things.
+I am a design and typography geek.
+I’ve to messaged companies on social media to tell them how much I enjoy their new rebrands and redesigns.
 A great logo design pleases me.

-There are some other things that I feel make a logo design great.
+There are some other things that I feel make a design great.

 A Great Logo Communicates Accurately About the Company or Organization

-A great logo also doesn’t need to communicate in a literal way.
-Again, Nike is a great example of this.
-There are no shoes in the logo.
+It also need not communicate literally.
+Again, Nike is an outstanding example of this.
+There are no shoes in it.
 There’s just a swoosh.
 But that swoosh conveys emotion, activity, and the essence of the Nike brand.

-For a logo to really work well, the designer has to put in a bit of research time.
-She doesn’t just draw a picture.
-She researches the niche a company is in, and figures out what will and will not communicate to your customers.
+For a logo to work really well, I have to put in a bit of research time.
+I don’t just draw a picture.
+As a designer, I research the niche a company is in, and figures out what will and will not communicate to your customers.

-In other words, a Logo, to be great, isn’t just something the business owner likes and thinks is pretty.
-A Logo needs to be something the target audience responds positively to.
+The design can’t just something the business owner likes and thinks is pretty.
+It needs to be something the target audience responds positively to.

-About ten years ago now, I was asked to create a website and brochures for a small company that was going to edit and publish fan fiction ebooks.
+About fifteen years ago now, a client asked me to to create a website and brochures for a small company that was going to edit and publish fan fiction ebooks.
 The idea was interesting, and since Amazon hadn’t yet cornered the market in this department, I thought it had a great deal of potential.
-The problem was the logo.

 The problem was the logo.
 Ugh.

-Make sure to know your audience well enough to be able to predict if a logo will have negative connotations in their minds at first glance.
+Know your audience well enough to predict if a logo will have negative connotations in their minds at first glance.

 A Great Logo Looks Good on All Platforms and Media